maggiewang027/moodbot/README.md

 chatbot.py | This includes functions used to build the chatbot.

+tkHyperlinkManager.py | Borrowed from https://github.com/GregDMeyer/PWman/blob/master/tkHyperlinkManager.py to achieve a purpose that clicking the name of the music can open and listen to the music in the browser.

 app.py | This is the final GUI to run the chat system.

 ## Folder evaluation